If you haven’t used a kettlebell in your workout, you’re missing out big time! These nifty gadgets build muscles and improve stamina.

 The Bibowa adjustable kettlebell is one of the highest-rated on the market.
 As soon as we tried it out, we understood why.

 First off, it’s easy to adjust the cast-iron weight plates, which makes it a top pick for beginners.
-Second, it has a wide, non-slip, ergonomic handle for added comfort.
+Second, it has a wide, non-slip, ergonomic handle for added comfort although too wide for some.

 Another nice feature is there are six weight increments for a customized workout.